 Many thanks to show underwriters The Irish Rovers.

-May 2nd-31st - for the first time on Maui, The Celtic Art of Hamish Burgess will be on display for the whole month of May at Hawaiian Village Coffee in the Kahana Gateway Center (4405 Honoapiilani Hwy, #207) in West Maui.
+June 14th - The Celtic Art of Hamish Burgess exhibition ended, after being on display for the whole month of May, and held over until mid-June, at Hawaiian Village Coffee in the Kahana Gateway Center (4405 Honoapiilani Hwy, #207) in West Maui.
 Opening hours 6am-6pm !
+Mahalo/Thanks to all those who came to see Hamish's artwork.

 Hamish Burgess with his Celtic art at Hawaiian Village Coffee, Kahana

-See our Hamish's Celtic art original paintings, giclees, and prints - all available for purchase.
-He lives around the corner, so if you want a chat with him about his art, please call 808-264-5190, and he'll pop round to the coffee shop to see you.
-Preview the artwork on our Gallery page.
-There will be an artist's reception Saturday May 18th from 6-8pm with a Celtic Music Session.
+Locals and visitors came to see our Hamish's Celtic art original paintings, giclees, and prints - all available for purchase.
+He lives around the corner, so several times popped round to the coffee shop for a chat with folks who called him about his art.
+You can still view the artwork on our Gallery page.
+There was an artist's reception Saturday May 18th from 6-8pm with a Celtic Music Session - the craic was mighty indeed !

 Mahalo to David Maran, owner of Hawaiian Village Coffee, for supporting local artists.